 The Great War Forum

-The Great War Forum is a useful source of collective knowledge.
+The Great War Forum is a very useful source of collective knowledge.
 There are thousands of people like yourself there looking for or happy to share information.
 Most are everyday folk with an interest but some are more 'professional' historians or have been researching the subject for so long, they are 'experts' in their own fields of interest.

 I have only subscribed to Ancestry and Find My Past for the purposes of extending the research into the regiment, but there are other options available, all with their own benefits and restrictions.
 Find My Past hold the pre war Militia records amongst others and others, as I understand it, offer similar services so which one is the better option is really down to personal preference.
 Look out for trial offers and the like to test them out beforehand.

 If you go with any subscription site, remember that when you are searching, the results are only as good as the data you enter and the individual who created the catalogue entry on behalf of the site.
 Therefore, if your searches return 'no results' think a bit laterally and try different spellings and the like.
 For example, the Medal Index Cards on Ancestry appear to have been catalogued by people who do not appear to live in the UK so, whilst we may think that it is obvious that 'Beds' means Bedfordshire, do not assume everyone else does!
 One of my favourites under the county heading was 'Beols' which, had it been catalogued correctly, would have been listed as 'Beds'.
 I have seen many examples of strange and wonderful places in the UK that only exist in the minds of the cataloguer (who apparently knows little of our geography).